Hai Xia Hao

-HSC Hai Xia Hao is a passenger / vehicle ferry.
-It is a high speed catamaran built by the Tasmanian shipbuilder Incat.
-The ship was formerly known as The Cat.
+Hai Xia Hao is a passenger / vehicle ferry.
+It is a high speed catamaran built by Incat, Australia.
+The ship was formerly named The Cat.

 History

-The vessel was constructed for Bay Ferries as The Cat and operated seasonally in from 2002 to 2005 in international service from May to October across the Gulf of Maine between Yarmouth, Nova Scotia and Bar Harbor, Maine.
-The vessel replaced the which had inaugurated high speed ferry services in North America on this route in 1997, using the marketing name "The Cat".
+The vessel was constructed for Bay Ferries as The Cat and operated seasonally from 2002 to 2005 in international service from May to October across the Gulf of Maine between Yarmouth, Nova Scotia and Bar Harbor, Maine.
+It replaced the Incat 046 which had inaugurated high speed ferry services in North America on this route in 1997, using the marketing name "The Cat".

 Starting in the winter of 2003–2004, Bay Ferries began to operate the vessel as a wet-lease charter during the off-season for the Gulf of Maine service, when the Incat 046 had previously been laid up.
 From November 2003 to April 2004, The Cat was operated by Bay Ferries for Bahama Florida Express, which was an inaugural high speed ferry service between Port Everglades, Florida and the Bahamas.
-From December 2004 to April 2005, Bay Ferries operated The Cat between Port of Spain and Scarborough in Trinidad and Tobago for the Government of Trinidad and Tobago.
+From December 2004 to April 2005, Bay Ferries operated The Cat between Port of Spain and Scarborough in Trinidad & Tobago for the Government of Trinidad and Tobago.
 This same route was served by The Cat from November 2005 to May 2006 and Incat 046 filled in from May to October.

-After the 2005 demise of the Yarmouth–Bar Harbor route's competitor, Scotia Prince Cruises, using the between Yarmouth-Portland, Maine, Bay Ferries secured this additional route for The Cat beginning in May 2006.
+After the 2005 demise of the Yarmouth–Bar Harbor route's competitor, Scotia Prince Cruises, using the Scotia Prince between Yarmouth-Portland, Maine, Bay Ferries secured this additional route for The Cat beginning in May 2006.
 For that season, The Cat operated from Yarmouth to Bar Harbor on Mondays to Thursdays and from Yarmouth to the Ocean Gateway International Marine Passenger Terminal in Portland on Fridays to Sundays.

 On 18 December 2009 Bay Ferries announced that it was ending its Gulf of Maine service from Yarmouth to Bar Harbor and Portland after the Government of Nova Scotia ended the subsidies, resulting in approximately 120 jobs being lost.
 Bay Ferries had been seeking approximately $6.0 million for the 2010 operating season but the provincial government declined, citing financial difficulty.

 In 2011 The Cat was purchased by Fujian Cross Strait Ferry.
 The vessel has been renamed Hai Xia Hao (海峽號) which means "Straits" and operated between Taichung and Pingtan Island.